Victordtesla24/tailor-resume-with-ai/uploads/Resume.md

 Business Analyst
 Telstra
 Nov 2014 - Sep 2015
-Developed and implemented a comprehensive set of customer journey scorecards, increasing management’s ability to identify customer experience bottlenecks, leading to a 12% improvement in customer satisfaction scores in the first quarter.
+Developed and implemented a comprehensive set of customer journey scorecards, increasing management's ability to identify customer experience bottlenecks, leading to a 12% improvement in customer satisfaction scores in the first quarter.
 Facilitated a streamlined requirements gathering process and translated them into clear JIRA stories, reducing delivery time for key business features by 20% and improving stakeholder engagement by 25%, resulting in the faster rollout of mobile services.
 Facilitated stakeholder workshops that identified key performance gaps, driving a 15% increase in operational efficiency across customer service teams and improving issue resolution time by 18%, contributing to a better Net Promoter Score (NPS).
 Conducted deep data analysis on customer episodes, identifying actionable insights that led to a 10% reduction in churn and a 5% increase in customer retention by aligning service improvements with customer needs.